hollyjphilly/amplify-starter/README.md

 ## Deployment

-Pushing to `qa` or `prod` branches will auto deploy those code changes.
+Pushing to `qa` or `prod` will deploy that code.
+Only the leader of this project should be pushing to those branches.
 Details on the deployment process n be found in the [AWS Amplify Docs](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws).

 ## License